 “Stromal tumors contained in the stomach are ideal for a laparoscopic approach – the procedure requires only one or two nights in the hospital,” said Dr. Cobb, who has helped publish the medical community’s largest series of cases on stromal tumors that have been resected laparoscopically.

 Drs.
-Carbonell and Cobb collaborated with urologists at GHS to develop minimally invasive approaches for partial and total nephrectomy and laparoscopic cryotherapy for renal cell carcinoma.
+Carbonell and Cobb collaborated with urologists at Prisma Health to develop minimally invasive approaches for partial and total nephrectomy and laparoscopic cryotherapy for renal cell carcinoma.
 The minimal access surgeons and urologists found that by performing these surgeries as a team, they could help reduce complications.

 “Minimal access surgery has become our standard of care for solitary renal masses,” said Dr. Cobb.
 “Blood loss is minimal, and the conversion rate to open surgery is less than 2 percent when we assist urology.”